absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_entities_fan.md

 - If the slider is moved, the *Set Speed* action is triggered.
 The [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will contain the value of the current slider position.

 - Separate the possible modes with a question mark '?' and configure the pre-selected mode.
-Add some action to this selector, the returnValue variable will give you the index of the choosen option (counting from 0).
+Add some action to this selector, the [*returnValue* variable](blockLibrary_nspanel_helpers_returnValue.md) will give you the index of the choosen option (counting from 1).
+You can also use the [*returnMode* variable](blockLibrary_nspanel_helpers_returnMode.md) for this action, it will contain the newly selected mode as a String.

 ---